dddrrreee/cs240lx-23spr/labs/11-i2s-microphone/README.md

     than to set ENAB=0.

   - bit 4: the ENAB flag.
-You must disable the clock (ENAB=0) *and* wait til BUSY=0 before changing the clock.
+You must disable the clock (ENAB=0) *and* wait until BUSY=0 before changing the clock.

   - bits 3-0: the clock source.
 The basic idea is to pick a clock source that (1) is high enough to give a good signal and (2) hopefully divides evenly by the clock value you actually want.
-From the eratta and the bcm2835 i2s linux driver, the recommendation is to use the "oscillator" (source = 0b0001) which is an XTAL crystal oscillating at 19.2MHz --- this is larger than the 2.8224MHz clock we need (good) but does not evenly divide it (sad).
+From the errata and the bcm2835 i2s Linux driver, the recommendation is to use the "oscillator" (source = 0b0001) which is an XTAL crystal oscillating at 19.2MHz --- this is larger than the 2.8224MHz clock we need (good) but does not evenly divide it (sad).